JohannGolmard/Memory/README.md

 # Memory
-project of the game Memory
+This is a project of the game Memory by Golmard Johann and Pintrand Thibaut